Updated On: Jan 21, 2025

 But suddenly, one day, you experience driving anxiety.

-It happens because the mind that carries the memories of that horrific incident functions in strange cycles.
+It happens because the mind still carries the memory of that horrific incident, which may resurface at times.

 The solution is not to read too much into such isolated flashbacks of a past accident.

-Be more alert while driving and see off this small, mentally turbulent phase.
+Be more alert while driving and see this small, mentally turbulent phase through.

-With time, the mental scars of that accident will only vanish one fine day ultimately.
+With time, the mental scars of that accident will fade away.

 You Are Driving After A Long Gap